 223 Pages Posted: 6 May 2018 Last revised: 28 Mar 2022

-The objective of this book is to present an economic analysis of accounting earnings to aid our understanding of financial accounting’s economic roles.
-We structure the book into two parts.
-The first part examines the attributes of accounting earnings as produced and received in the market without delving into the preparers’ incentives influencing the amount of information production or the effect of the incentives on its properties.
-This part can be viewed as a static or reduced-form analysis of accounting earnings and its relation to security prices.
+Our objective is to spell out financial accounting’s economic roles.
+This book has two parts.
+The first part examines the attributes of accounting earnings as produced and received in the market without delving into the preparers’ incentives influencing the fineness of information produced or its properties.
+Readers can view this part as a static or reduced-form analysis of accounting earnings and its relation to security prices.
 The second part presents a dynamic and strategic analysis of accounting earnings.
-It recognizes that accounting information affects users’ and producers’ decisions, which, against the backdrop of self-interested behavior, influences properties of accounting information produced and affects how it is used in valuation, in contracting, and in firms’ investment decisions.
-Our thesis is that earnings and other outputs of financial accounting help firms function more efficiently.
-We often use shareholder value as the measure of efficiency, though we discuss regulation, social and contract efficiency.
+It recognizes that accounting information affects users’ and producers’ decisions, which, combined with self-interested behavior, influences properties of accounting information produced and affects how it is used in valuation, contracting, and firms’ investment decisions.
+Our thesis is that earnings and other financial-accounting outputs help firms function more efficiently.
+Shareholder value is our primary efficiency measure, and we also discuss regulation, social and contract efficiency.